mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/12/18/day-333/">December 18, 2017</a></small></div>
-<p><strong>Republicans on the House Intelligence Committee are trying to wrap up their Russia probe by the end of the year</strong>.
+<p><strong>Republicans on the House Intelligence Committee are trying to wrap up their <a href="/trump-russia-investigation/">Russia probe</a> by the end of the year</strong>.
 Democrats have requested as many as 30 additional interviews with new witnesses, but none have been scheduled beyond the end of this month.
 Some witnesses are scheduled to be interviewed in New York this week, leaving Democrats to choose between attending those depositions or voting on the tax bill coming before the House. (<a href="https://www.nytimes.com/2017/12/15/us/politics/house-intelligence-committee-russia-interference.html">New York Times</a> / <a href="https://www.nbcnews.com/politics/congress/house-republicans-prepare-wrap-contentious-russia-investigation-n830561">NBC News</a>)</p>